sushantkothari/calculator/README.md

 # Calculator using Python and Tkinter

-Welcome to the Fancy Calculator - a sleek, user-friendly, and powerful calculator built with Python's Tkinter.
+Welcome to a Fancy Calculator - a sleek, user-friendly, and powerful calculator built with Python's Tkinter.
 Designed with simplicity and efficiency in mind, it offers a seamless experience for all your basic calculation needs, from simple arithmetic to more complex equations.

 ## Features